KingNeoIV/u-sell-it/README.md

 1. ✅ Login screen
 2. 🔄 Registration form
 3. 🧩 Backend DLL integration
+4. 🗄️ Database connection and schema implementation
-4. 📦 Local item listing and browsing module
+5. 📦 Local item listing and browsing module
-5. 🧾 Transaction logging and user profiles
+6. 🧾 Transaction logging and user profiles
-6. 🌎 Optional internet-connected features (future)
+7. 🌎 Optional internet-connected features (future)

 > ⚠️ Note: The antivirus module is part of a separate application and is not included in u-sell-it.